open-policy-agent/gatekeeper/README.md

 To find the error, run `kubectl get -f [CONSTRAINT_FILENAME].yaml -oyaml`.
 Build errors are shown in the `status` field.

+### Emergency Recovery

+If a situation arises where Gatekeeper is preventing the cluster from operating correctly, the webhook can be disabled.
+This will remove all Gatekeeper admission checks.
+Assuming the default webhook name has been used this can be achieved by running:

+`kubectl delete validatingwebhookconfigurations.admissionregistration.k8s.io gatekeeper-validating-webhook-configuration`

+Redeploying the webhook configuration will re-enable Gatekeeper.

 ## Kick The Tires

 The [demo/basic](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/basic) directory contains the above examples of simple constraints, templates and configs to play with.
 The [demo/agilebank](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/agilebank) directory contains more complex examples based on a slightly more realistic scenario.
 Both folders have a handy demo script to step you through the demos.